mwunsch/rumoji/README.md

 This is a tool to convert Emoji UTF-8 into the codes used by http://www.emoji-cheat-sheet.com/ and back again.

 Why would you want to do this?
-Read this _forthcoming_ blog post: ...
+Read this blog post: http://mwunsch.tumblr.com/post/34721548842/we-need-to-talk-about-emoji

 ## tl;dr